SharePoint/sp-dev-docs/docs/sp-add-ins/develop-cloud-business-add-ins.md

+---
+title: Develop cloud business add-ins ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Develop cloud business add-ins
  Cloud business add-ins are based on Visual Studio LightSwitch technologies.
 Some of the tasks for developing cloud business add-ins are unique to the Cloud Business Add-in template, but most are the same as for LightSwitch HTML Client add-ins.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 ## Cloud Business Add-in developer tasks

 - Cloud business add-ins are created by using the Cloud Business Add-in template in Visual Studio.
-See  [Create a cloud business add-in](create-a-cloud-business-add-in).
+See  [Create a cloud business add-in](create-a-cloud-business-add-in.md).

 - By using the document library feature in SharePoint, you can create or upload documents associated with individual items in a list or entity.
-See  [Associate a document library with an entity](associate-a-document-library-with-an-entity).
+See  [Associate a document library with an entity](associate-a-document-library-with-an-entity.md).

 - In addition to the Office templates that are available when you add a document to a SharePoint document library, you can provide your own templates.
-See  [Provide a template for a document library in a cloud business add-in](provide-a-template-for-a-document-library-in-a-cloud-business-add-in).
+See  [Provide a template for a document library in a cloud business add-in](provide-a-template-for-a-document-library-in-a-cloud-business-add-in.md).

 - Social and collaboration features in SharePoint for Office 365 allow users to track activity on a list and add comments.
 You can easily create a newsfeed for your Cloud Business Add-in by enabling a couple of properties.
-See  [Enable a newsfeed for a cloud business add-in](enable-a-newsfeed-for-a-cloud-business-add-in).
+See  [Enable a newsfeed for a cloud business add-in](enable-a-newsfeed-for-a-cloud-business-add-in.md).